yhLeeee/yhLeeee.github.io/_pages/about.md

   - /about.html
 ---

 Glad to see you here.
-My name is Qian Liu, currently a final year Ph.D. in Beihang University.
+My name is Qian Liu (刘乾), currently a final year Ph.D. in Beihang University.
 My Ph.D. advisor is **Qinping Zhao** & **Bin Zhou**.
 Meawhile, I am also very lucky to participate the joint program with Microsoft Reserach Asia, co-advised by **Jian-Guang Lou**.

 ## <i class="fas fa-graduation-cap"></i>&nbsp;&nbsp;I Love Doing Research